Guru2703/DNN-accelerator/README.md

 \end{bmatrix}
 $$

-and the bias is represented as:
+The bias is represented as a vector:

 $$
 B =